BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 uvicorn src.api.main:app --host 0.0.0.0 --port ${PORT:-8080}
 ```

+Requirements include FastAPI 0.115.2, Uvicorn 0.32.0, Pydantic 2.9.2, SQLAlchemy 2.0.35, pandas 2.2.2, numpy 1.26.4, pillow 10.4.0, timm 1.0.11, LightGBM 4.5.0, CatBoost 1.2.7, XGBoost 2.1.1, scikit-learn 1.5.2, LangChain 0.3.4, FAISS CPU 1.8.0.post1, Sentence Transformers 3.1.1, python-multipart 0.0.9, httpx 0.27.2, and structlog 24.4.0.

 For Google Cloud Run, the container uses the platform-provided `PORT` environment variable.
 The deployment can be kept warm with `--min-instances 1` for live demo readiness.

-## ⚡ Power Automate Workflow Integration
+## Power Automate Workflow and Copilot Studio Integration

-The project includes a working Power Automate workflow integrated with the Dockerized FastAPI backend.
-This demonstrates that the deployed API can be used not only through Swagger or direct HTTP requests, but also through low-code automation tooling.
+The project includes a Power Platform custom connector and Copilot Studio technical support-agent integration connected to the Dockerized FastAPI backend.
+The backend also accepts a POWER_AUTOMATE_URL secret, so a Power Automate webhook can be configured safely through Google Secret Manager.

 The automation layer is presented as practical AI workflow automation around the backend.
 It does not automate medical diagnosis, treatment advice, or clinical decision-making.

+**Copilot Studio setup:** create an agent named Skin Lesion Platform AI Agent, describe it as technical support only, add the knowledge source, import the custom connector, add the support action, add the three support topics, run the manual tests, and publish only after safety checks pass.

-## ☁️ Google Cloud Run Deployment
+## Google Cloud Run Deployment

 The API is deployed on Google Cloud Run using Docker and Google Cloud Build source deployment.